tillkahlbrock/serverless-workshop-web-go/content/lab1/_index.md

 **In this Lab we will**:

-- Create a first basic version of our url shortener
+- Create a first basic version of the url shortener
-- Learn how to store data in AWS DynamoDB using the AWS Python SDK (boto3)
+- Learn how to store data in AWS DynamoDB using the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/)
-- See some more advanced features of AWS SAM
+- See some more advanced features of AWS SAM Templates

 **You completed this lab if you**:

 - Shortened at least one URL
 - Typed the shortened URL into your browser and got redirected properly

-## Implement a URL shortener using [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) for storage with two functions.
+## Implement a URL shortener using [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) for storage

 - Implement one function to create a shortened URL via HTTP POST
 - Implement one function to retrieve the full URL via HTTP GET issuing a `302 Found` redirect